Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution

 Fig.~\ref{Fig.2}(c) illustrates the experimental setup for characterizing our unit under light injection.
 The signal light is generated by a C-band continuous-wave (CW) laser (Laser 1) and is coupled into the unit in the fundamental transverse-electric (TE) mode.
-The on-chip signal power is maintained below \qty{1}{\micro W} (via VOA1) to avoid activating the unintended PR effect.
-A wavelength division multiplexer (WDM) is used to inject the attack light and to isolate back‑reflected attack light.
-Attack light from the tunable laser (Laser 2) is amplified by an erbium-doped fiber amplifier (EDFA) with its polarization and power adjusted via PC 2 and VOA 2, before being injected into Port 2 of the WDM.
+The on-chip signal power is maintained below \qty{1}{\micro W} (via VOA1) to avoid inducing an unintended PR effect.
+A wavelength division multiplexer (WDM) is used to inject the attack light and to isolate back-reflected attack light.
+Attack light from the tunable laser (Laser 2) is amplified by an erbium-doped fiber amplifier (EDFA), gated by an optical switch (OS) to control the injection and interruption of the attack light, and then adjusted in polarization and power via PC 2 and VOA 2 before being injected into Port 2 of the WDM.